 According to an article in the Jamaica Gleaner, "The homicide rate for Jamaican women is nine per 100,000, but this is six times higher than the world’s average".
 Violent crimes in Jamaica are linked and usually perpetrated by men.
-There are however many cases of women being involved in violent crimes, but the make up a very small percentage of these cases.
-It is common fact that solving men on men violence will reduce the occurrence of men on women violence in Jamaica and the rest of the world.
+There are however many cases of women being involved in violent crimes, but they make up a very small percentage of these cases.
+It is a common fact that solving men on men violence will reduce the occurrence of men on women violence in Jamaica and the rest of the world.

 But what about rape and sexual assault?

 This is a massive issue in Jamaica, and should easily be one of the main focuses of our nation.
-Most women, from a very young have been raped, sexually assaulted or almost raped and sexually assaulted.
+Most women, from a very young, have been raped, sexually assaulted or almost raped and sexually assaulted.
 Don't believe me?
 Pick up the phone and call any of your lady friends.

-This is a society issue that needs to be solved early on in the life of our children.
+This is a societal issue that needs to be solved early on in the life of our children.
 If the root cause is not stamped out, this will continue to happen.
 Children or people who were abused, tend to become abusers.
 While this does not excuse their behaviour and they should be punished to the full extent of the law, placed on sex registries, we still have to implement preventative measures to ensure that our children are not being attacked by predators.